dhdersch/dhdersch.github.io/_posts/2022-07-16-decouple-depth-first-traversal-algorithm-from-business-logic.markdown

 So why was all of this helpful?
 Because it allows us to write the `depthFirstTreeTraversal` only once.
 So that removes quite a few lines of code if your doing a bunch of tree traversals!
 Additionally, modifying the code is much easier because you only have to modify the business logic functions and not `depthFirstTreeTraversal`.

 **Can I use this during a coding interview**?
 Absolutely!
-If you get a a coding question that requires the use of a well-defined algorithm like depth first traversal, then decoupling your code like this should increase your score with the interviewer!
+If you get a coding question that requires the use of a well-defined algorithm like depth first traversal, then decoupling your code like this should increase your score with the interviewer!
 Just make sure you tell them why you are doing it.
-Now, you can almost definitely solve your coding problem without doing this.
+Now, you can definitely solve your coding problem without doing this.
 You might run out of time before you actually are able to refactor your code to be more decoupled.
 You can still get some points potentially if you quickly explain to your interview how you would decouple the code.

-**Is this code fully decoupled?** No. The algorithm in this case is still heavily constrained by the types `Node` and `Stack`.
+**Is this code fully decoupled?** _No._ The algorithm in this case is still heavily constrained by the types `Node` and `Stack`.
 How would you decouple the algorithm from those types?
+This will be the subject of part 2 of this post.
 Here are their definitions:

 {% highlight go %}